rumca-js/RSS-Link-Database-2022/2022/09/2022-09-29/https.www.codeproject.comWebServicesNewsRSS.aspx_entries.md

-# Source CodeProject, Source URL:https://www.codeproject.com/WebServices/NewsRSS.aspx
+# Source CodeProject, Source URL:https://www.codeproject.com/WebServices/NewsRSS.aspx, Source language: en-US

 ## 78% of business professionals are up for meetings in the metaverse
  - [https://www.codeproject.com/script/News/View.aspx?nwid=59039](https://www.codeproject.com/script/News/View.aspx?nwid=59039)
  - RSS feed: https://www.codeproject.com/WebServices/NewsRSS.aspx
  - date published: 2022-09-29 04:00:00+00:00
- - tags: None

 It can't be any worse than regular meetings, can it?
 Can it?